OxygenFramework/Oxygen.jl/README.md

 ## Middleware

 Middleware functions make it easy to create custom workflows to intercept all incoming requests and outgoing responses.
-They are executed in the same order they are passed in (from left to right)
+They are executed in the same order they are passed in (from left to right).

+They can also be set at the router & route level using the `router()` function with the `middleware` keyword argument.

 ```julia
 using Oxygen